List of IWGP Tag Team Champions

 The IWGP Tag Team Championship is a professional wrestling tag team championship owned by the New Japan Pro-Wrestling (NJPW) promotion.
 "IWGP" are the initials of NJPW's governing body, the International Wrestling Grand Prix.
-The title was introduced on December 12, 1985, at a NJPW live event.
+The title was introduced on December 12, 1985, at an NJPW live event.
 The IWGP Heavyweight Tag Team Championship is not the only tag team title contested for in NJPW; the IWGP Junior Heavyweight Tag Team Championship is also sanctioned by NJPW.
 According to NJPW's official website, the IWGP Tag Team Championship is considered the "IWGP Heavy Weight Class", while the Junior Heavyweight Tag Team Championship is listed as the "IWGP Jr. Tag Class".
 Like most professional wrestling championships, the title is won via the result of a scripted match.
-Title changes usually happen at NJPW-promoted events; although the title has only changed hands twice at a non-NJPW event, it has been defended in several other promotions.
+Title changes usually happen at NJPW-promoted events;.
+However, the title has only changed hands twice at a non-NJPW event, it has been defended in several other promotions.